Skip to main content

 AttributesNoAdditional columns to import as event properties (e.g., product category, purchase amount)

-The Cursor column is critical for User Activity imports.
-It must be a monotonically increasing value — typically a timestamp — that Permutive uses to track which records have already been imported.
-On each sync, Permutive reads only records with a cursor value greater than the last imported value.
-The cursor column should not be updated after a record is created.
+The Time Field column is critical for User Activity imports.
+It must be a monotonically increasing timestamp that Permutive uses to track which records have already been imported.
+On each sync, Permutive reads only records with a time field value greater than the last imported value.
+The time field column should not be updated after a record is created.

 Identity and Group